Soccer-Italy and Portugal on collision course in World Cup playoffs | Sports-Games

 Italy, who won the Euros earlier this year, and 2016 European champions Portugal will play their semi-final games at home against North Macedonia and Turkey, respectively.
 Should the two heavyweights advance, Portugal will have home advantage in the final.

+"It could have been a little better, for sure."
+Italy coach Roberto Mancini told RAI2.
+"We are confident and positive, especially in the more difficult moments.
+"As we would have gladly avoided them (Portugal), probably they too would have avoided us.
+We will have to play a great match (against North Macedonia), then we will see in the final."

-Failure to advance would be a major blow for four-times World Cup winners Italy, who did not qualify for the 2018 edition -- the first time they missed out on qualification in 60 years.
-Wales, who are looking to reach their first World Cup in 64 years, were drawn in the same path as Scotland, who have not qualified since 1998.
+Failure to advance would be a major blow for four-times World Cup winners Italy, who did not reach the 2018 edition -- the first time they missed out on qualification in 60 years.
+Wales, who are looking to make their first World Cup in 64 years, were drawn in the same path as Scotland, who have not qualified since 1998.

-The semi-finals and finals will be played from March 24-29.
-EUROPEAN PLAYOFF DRAW (HOME SIDE FIRST)
+"We've given ourselves a great opportunity.
+We've worked ever so hard to finish second and get that home draw.
+We've got everything to play for," Wales manager Robert Page told the BBC.
+Older Wales fans still get high blood pressure thinking about the 1977 World Cup qualifier with Scotland.

+Played at Liverpool's Anfield stadium, the Scots took the lead with a penalty awarded for handball even though replays showed it was Scotland striker Joe Jordan who handled.
+Scotland won 2-0 to earn a place at the World Cup in Argentina the following year.

 Path A Semi-final 1: Scotland v Ukraine